dji-sdk/Onboard-SDK-Doc/source/development-workflow/environment-setup.md

 1. Type `sudo usermod -a -G dialout $USER` in a terminal
 2. Log out of your user account and log in again for the permissions to take effect.

-For M210 users interested in [Advanced Sensing](../sample-doc/advanced-sensing-stereo-images.html) feature, you will need to add an udev file to allow your system to obtain permission and to identify DJI USB port.
+For M210 users interested in the [Advanced Sensing](../sample-doc/advanced-sensing-stereo-images.html) feature, you will need to add an udev file to allow your system to obtain permission and to identify DJI USB port.

 1. Create a udev file called `DJIDevice.rules` inside `/etc/udev/rules.d/`
 2. Add `SUBSYSTEM=="usb", ATTRS{idVendor}=="2ca3", MODE="0666"` to this file